elgoesto/FinalProject/REPORT.md

 # Report BookBase

 ## Introduction
-For those who love to read, and have note all around the house and notes in youre phone.
+For those who love to read and cannot keep track of what books they still need to read.
+Those who got notes all around the house and notes in their phone.
 This is the solution.
 BookBase lets you search for books an then store them to a "To read/favorites" list.
 If that is not enough, you can even see the favorites list of your friends.
 Below a snap of the app. </br></br>